The Father of Mindfulness Awaits the End of This Life

 To his critics, the monk should have made greater use of his position to draw attention to these abuses.
 Ai, the UBCV spokesman, says Nhat Hanh was “world-famous abroad but longed to be famous in his homeland” and accuses him of cooperating with the regime in order to be given permission for his 2005 tour.
 Hanoi granted Nhat Hanh permission to visit that year as it sought Vietnam’s removal from the USCIRF list of Countries of Particular Concern (CPC), where it kept company with North Korea, Iran and Saudi Arabia.
 The official communist daily Nhan Dan quoted Nhat Hanh as saying, “The Vietnamese want to be liberated from what the Americans call liberation for the Vietnamese,” without explaining that he had said these words decades earlier, in the entirely different context of the Vietnam War.

 Washington obliged Hanoi by removing Vietnam as a CPC in 2006, to the fury of nonconformists forced into exile.
 “Many [who] had looked on Thich Nhat Hanh as a living Buddha, with total respect and admiration, were deeply disappointed to see him pandering to the communist authorities,” says Ai.
-Many in the Vietnamese diaspora will not tolerate any compromise with Hanoi, explains Bill Hayton, associate fellow of the Asia program at London’s Royal Institute of International Affairs.
+Bill Hayton, associate fellow of the Asia program at London’s Royal Institute of International Affairs, explains that many in the Vietnamese diaspora will not tolerate any compromise with Hanoi.
 “In their eyes, Thich Nhat Hanh is a sellout because he is prepared to work within the limits imposed by the Communist Party.”

 But Nhat Hanh was not totally silent.
 During his 2007 visit to Vietnam, he asked then President Nguyen Minh Triet to abolish the Religious Affairs Committee, which monitors religious groups.
 The Plum Village annual journal of 2008 went further and called on Vietnam to abandon communism.
 His followers paid a heavy price.
 In September 2009, police and a hired mob violently evicted hundreds of monks and nuns from a monastery that Nhat Hanh had been allowed to build at Bat Nha in southeast Vietnam, which had been attracting thousands of devotees.